Weight management in Greater Manchester

 - Tirzepatide must be prescribed as part of a support programme, also known as wraparound care.
 This includes advice on healthy eating, physical activity, and lifestyle changes.

-You must agree to take part in this support in order to receive the medication.
+- You must agree to take part in this support in order to receive the medication.

-Important: Tirzepatide (Mounjaro®) is not available to everyone right away.
-It will be rolled out gradually across England, starting with people who have the most urgent clinical needs.
+It will be rolled out gradually across England, starting with eligible people who meet the specific clinical criteria in cohort one (who have been determined to have the most urgent need).

 Eligibility is based on Body Mass Index (BMI) and certain health conditions.